David & Goliath (2013 film): Casting

 Jayasurya was chosen to play the lead role of the innocent young countryside man David, who is capable of many things and has strong love in his heart.
 Anoop Menon penned the screenplay as well as performing the role of Goliath.
 Both Nazriya Nazim and Asif Ali were considered for roles in the film, but director and actress Soumya debuted as the heroine with this film, playing the character of a village belle who is the lover of Jayasurya's character David.
 Soumya had already directed and acted in several short films and this is her first time in a feature film.
 Anumol was chosen to play the supporting heroine role opposite Anoop Menon's character Sunny.
 P. Balachandran plays another character in the film after his debut in acting by the film Trivandrum Lodge, which was also scripted by Anoop Menon and starred Jayasurya and Anoop Menon as well.
 Sukumari also works second time with Anoop Menon-Jayasurya duo after Trivandrum Lodge as well.
 Indrans and Lena were chosen to play supporting roles in the movie.
 Lena was chosen to play a full-time drunk named Jaynamma, who is a worker in a tea estate in the high range.

 Filming

 The shoot of the film started on 23 September 2012.
 The production controller is Clinton Perreira, while the production executive is Sunil Jose.
 Jithu Damodar is Director of Photography in the film.
 The scenic backdrop of Vagamon was the main location.

+Reception

+Paresh C Palicha of Rediff.com rated the film 2 out of 5 stars and wrote, "David & Goliath, in the final analysis, turns out to be a disappointment because in the end it seems to be just all about lighting up a bulb".
+Aswin J Kumar of The Times of India rated the film 2.5 out of 5 stars and wrote, "There is a feeble attempt to glorify Christian virtues of forgiveness and brotherhood.
+All this may have worked had there been a more impersonal depiction of certain characters".